Chapter 63

 Index

-A tree that can fill the span of a man's arms grows from a tiny sprout; a tower of nine stories starts with a heap of earth; a journey of a thousand miles begins beneath one's feet.
+A tree that fills the arms' embrace grows from a tiny sprout; a tower of nine stories rises from heaped earth; a journey of a thousand miles begins beneath your feet.

-Be as careful at the end as at the beginning, and there will be no failures.
-Thus the sage desires non-desire, does not value rare treasures, learns unlearning, returns to what the masses have passed by, and assists the natural course of all things without daring to act.
+Be as careful at the end as at the beginning, and there will be no defeated affairs.
+Therefore the sage desires non-desire, and does not prize goods difficult to obtain; learns non-learning, and returns to what the multitude has passed by - in order to assist the natural unfolding of the ten thousand things, yet does not presume to act.